Jumbo Loan Requirements: What You Need to Qualify

 What Is the Jumbo Loan Limit?

-For 2024, the conforming loan limit is $766,550 for a single-family home in most U.S. counties.
-In designated high-cost areas (much of California, New York City, and other expensive metros), the limit is higher — up to $1,149,825.
-Any loan amount above the applicable limit is a jumbo loan.
+For 2026, the baseline conforming loan limit for a one-unit property is $832,750.
+In designated high-cost areas, the limit can be higher — up to $1,249,125.
+A loan above the applicable county and unit-count limit is a jumbo loan.

 Credit Score Requirements